genmeblog/techtest/docs/api.md

 ### Join/Concat Datasets

-Dataset joins and concatenations functions.
+Dataset join and concatenation functions.

 Joins accept left-side and right-side datasets and columns selector.
 Options are the same as in `tech.ml.dataset` functions.